Oluwasetemi/school_of_engineering_v4/slides.md

 <div></div>
 To improve user-accessibility in our code we have to put focus into consideration by ensuring that user knows which element has focus and this can be achieved by including <kbd>:focus</kbd>, <kbd>:focus-visible</kbd> or <kbd>:focus-within</kbd> styles on the element.

 Interactive elements, including form controls, links, and buttons, are by default focusable and tabbable.
 Tabbable elements are part of the document's sequential focus navigation order.
-Other elements are inert, meaning they are not interactive.
-With HTML attributes, it is possible to make interactive elements inert and to make inert elements interactive.
+Other elements are `inert`, meaning they are not interactive.
+With HTML attributes, it is possible to make interactive elements `inert` and to make `inert` elements interactive.

 # Focus
 <div></div>